Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaC.md

 ---
 title: "Provisioning VMs on vSphere with Terraform"
 categories:
-  - IaC
+  - SDDC
 tags:
   - Terraform
   - vSphere
+  - Infrastructure as a Code
+  - Automation
+  - IaC
 toc: true
 ---

-Over the weekend instead of accomplishing my entire TO-DO list, I kinda procrastinated and went totally of the track instead.
+Over the weekend instead of accomplishing my entire TO-DO list, I kinda procrastinated and went totally off track.
 I've have always wanted to check out what this whole **"Infrastructure as Code"** hype is all about and I have heard quite the buzz about Terraform being one of the solution that can help achieve this.

 ## What is Infrastructure as Code?